brian14708/wh-briefings/statements-releases/2021-10/2021-10-30-joint-statement-by-the-president-of-france-emmanuel-macron-chancellor-of-germany-angela-merkel-prime-minister-of-the-united-kingdom-and-northern-ireland-boris-johnson-and-president-of-the-united-st.md

 modified_time: 2021-10-30 11:23:31-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/30/joint-statement-by-the-president-of-france-emmanuel-macron-chancellor-of-germany-angela-merkel-prime-minister-of-the-united-kingdom-and-northern-ireland-boris-johnson-and-president-of-the-united-st/
 published_time: 2021-10-30 11:23:30-04:00
-title: Joint Statement by the President of France Emmanuel Macron, Chancellor of Germany Angela Merkel, Prime Minister of the United Kingdom and Northern Ireland Boris Johnson, and President of the United States Joseph R. Biden, Jr. on Iran
+title: "Joint Statement by the President of France Emmanuel Macron, Chancellor of\
+  \ Germany Angela Merkel, Prime Minister of the United Kingdom and Northern Ireland\
+  \ Boris Johnson, and President of the United\_States Joseph R. Biden, Jr. on\_Iran"
 ---

 We, the President of France, Chancellor of Germany, Prime Minister of